Bertoid1311/B7094/B704SourceReadMe.txt

 "Compile package B709Cmps_package 0.0: Success, ..." appears in the Messages (View->Messages) window
 (ignore any warnings), the package has been successfully compiled.
 To install the package, click Use->Install on the package window.
-Click the Yes button on the "Rebuild Lazarus?" confirmation window.
+Click the Yes button on the "...Do you want to rebuild Lazarus now?" confirmation window.
 The Lazarus IDE will now be rebuilt.
 When the build process is finished, the IDE will restart automatically.

+You have to do this components installation for **both** versions of the IDE, if you've got them both installed.

 Once again, dismiss the skeleton project by clicking File->Close All.
 Then click Project->Open Project ..., navigate to the B7094 source-code directory, and select the project file B7094.lpi.
 Answer the query window "Save changes to project project1?" by clicking the No button.
 You can also now close the "Package B709Cmps_package V0.0" window.
-Note: B7094.lpi is the actual project file under Lazarus.
-There is also, however, a B7094.lpr file corresponding to, and converted from, the B7094.dpr file under Delphi.
-However, this B7094.lpr file now counts as "Unit0", rather than the actual project file.

 The B709Main.pas unit will be displayed in the Source Editor window.
 If it isn't, or to see the main form (or any other form) and its components, type Shift-F12 to bring up the View Project Forms window, select MainForm, and click OK.
 You can toggle the form graphics display on and off by typing F12 (without the Shift).

-To build the simulator, click on Run->Build.
-When you see the green-highlighted "...Compile Project, Target: B7094.exe: Success, ..." message in the Messages window, you should have a runnable B7094.exe.
+To build the emulator, click on Run->Build.
+If you get a message "The output directory '..\Build\work' is missing." click the 'Create it' button.
+When you see the green-highlighted "...Compile Project, Target: B7094.exe: Success, ..." message in the Messages window, you should have a runnable B7094.exe (you might want to rename this to B7094.32.exe or B7094.64.exe, whichever version you built).
 You can ignore any warning messages.

+A "sesson" file (B7094.lps) is automatically created by Lazarus.
+It saves the state of your current environment -- windows you have open, etc.  You can close any windows you find distracting -- forms editing windows, "object inspector", etc. and your choice of layout will be saved in the "session" file B7094.lps .
+(Close the "Source Editor" by clicking File->Close Page).

 Note: Under Project->Project Options, in the "Compiler Options" half of the tree in the left pane, there's a "Debugging" entry.
 These options have all been